Control Testing

 Automatic Issue Creation

-When a test result is a failure, Anzen automatically creates an issue with the following defaults:
+When a test is graded partial or fail, Anzen automatically creates an issue with the following defaults:

 • Severity: medium